ozdilkazim/RC-Beam/README.md

 # RC-Beam
-Calculate reinforcement in a regtangulat beam
+Calculate reinforcement in a regtangular beam